mandag 27. februar 2023

 Collection :)

 As for my own personal experience with it, I saw it theatrically when it was released in my native Norway.
 And while I did like it, I found it to be somewhat forgettable.
 But later viewings on DVD made me love the movie more.
 And since then it`s become one of my favorites, regardless of it`s staple.
-Since this entry is synergized with it being 20 years since it was released on DVD (yes, for me who was a late teenager at the time, it`s hard to believe that it`s been 20 years already), there`s nothing left to wish Treasure Planet Happy Belated 20th Anniversary and may you continue to have many more.
+Since this entry is synergized with it being 20 years since it was released on DVD (yes, for me who was a late teenager at the time, it`s hard to believe that it`s been over 20 years already), there`s nothing left to wish Treasure Planet Happy Past 20th Anniversary and may you continue to have many more.

 Yes, I`ll never visit this galaxy again :)